secretstartups/handbook/content/handbook/communication/_index.md

 ---
-layout: handbook-page-toc
 title: GitLab Communication
 description: "We're an all-remote company that allows people to work from almost anywhere in the world.
 It's important for us to practice clear communication in ways that help us stay connected and work more efficiently."
 ---

-## On this page
-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}

-We're an [all-remote](/company/culture/all-remote/#advantages-for-organizations) company that allows people to work from [almost anywhere in the world](/handbook/people-group/employment-solutions/#country-hiring-guidelines).
-We hire great people regardless of where they live, but with GitLab team members across [more than 60 countries](/company/team/), it's important for us to practice clear communication in ways that help us stay connected and work more efficiently.
+We're an [all-remote](https://about.gitlab.com/company/culture/all-remote/#advantages-for-organizations) company that allows people to work from [almost anywhere in the world](https://about.gitlab.com/handbook/people-group/employment-solutions/#country-hiring-guidelines).
+We hire great people regardless of where they live, but with GitLab team members across [more than 60 countries](https://about.gitlab.com/company/team/), it's important for us to practice clear communication in ways that help us stay connected and work more efficiently.

-To accomplish this, we use <b>[asynchronous communication](/company/culture/all-remote/asynchronous/) as a starting point</b> and stay as open and transparent as we can by communicating through public issues, [merge requests](#start-with-a-merge-request), and [Slack channels](/handbook/communication/chat/).
+To accomplish this, we use <b>[asynchronous communication](https://about.gitlab.com/company/culture/all-remote/asynchronous/) as a starting point</b> and stay as open and transparent as we can by communicating through public issues, [merge requests](#start-with-a-merge-request), and [Slack channels](/handbook/communication/chat/).

 We also place an emphasis on ensuring that conclusions of offline conversations are written down.
 When we go **back and forth three times,** we jump on a [synchronous video call](/handbook/communication/#video-calls).